-How many times have you allowed a friend to browse through your Camera Roll, only to realize there’s a photo there you just didn’t want them to see?
+How many times have you allowed a friend to browse through your camera roll, only to realize there’s a photo in there you just didn’t want them to see?

-Click the Select button within Memories, then choose one or more Snaps and Stories to make private.
-When you’re done, click on the padlock button at the bottom of the screen, and click “Move”.
+Click the Select button within Memories, then choose one or more snaps or stories to make private.
+When you’re done, click on the Padlock button at the bottom of the screen, and click Move.
 The first time you do this, you’ll be asked to provide a 4-digit passcode.
 Make sure you choose something you’ll remember.
 If you forget this, Snapchat can’t help you recover those Memories.

-There are two main reasons why Memories is a very smart move by Snapchat.
+There are two main reasons why introducing Memories was a very smart move by Snapchat.

-Saving Snaps and Stories used to be incredibly frustrating.
+Saving snaps and stories used to be incredibly frustrating.
 This turned a lot of people (and brands) away from the platform because they didn’t want to spend time creating content that would simply disappear.
 Now that’s changed.
-Snapchat is already hugely popular, with more users than Pinterest, Twitter, and LinkedIn.
-With this move, its growth will only increase further.
+Snapchat is already popular, with more users than Pinterest, Twitter, and LinkedIn.
+And Memories is helping Snapchat continue to grow.

 But more importantly, Snapchat is helping to revolutionize the way we store, share, and look back on our memories.
 Up to now, social media has offered us a way to create semi-public albums of photos, and streams of status updates.

 Not only can we rest easy knowing that our private photos are behind lock and key.
-But with Stories offering so much more than a set of photo albums, what we have is a Camera Roll on steroids.
-A camera roll that comes alive, and brings our memories to life, too.
+But with stories offering so much more than a set of photo albums, what we have is a camera roll on steroids.
+A camera roll that comes alive, and brings our memories to life.
 Plus, it allows us to snap later, rather than right now, so we can spend more time in the present.